KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.1.5 Create the Swapchain Image Views
 ======================================

-Now, we create the image views: one per image in the color and depth ``XrSwapchain`` s.
+Now, we create the image views: one per image in the color and depth :openxr_ref:`XrSwapchain` s.
 In this tutorial, we have a ``GraphicsAPI::ImageViewCreateInfo`` structure and virtual method ``GraphicsAPI::CreateImageView()`` that creates the API-specific objects.
 We create swapchain image views of both the color and depth swapchains.

 Append the following code into the for loop of the ``CreateSwapchains()`` method.